EdDataScienceEES/tutorial-zacharyli1/tutorial/zero-inflated-models.md

 {: #distrib}

 We have now established our research question as well as the variables we intend to incorporate in our study.
 Next, we will build on this knowledge by visualizing the data set as a histogram.
-This helps us gauge a better understanding of the type of distribution our data follows as well as assissting us in the model selection process.
+This helps us gauge a better understanding of the type of distribution our data follows as well as assisting us in the model selection process.

 ``` r
 # Create a histogram of initial distribution